tarantool/doc/sphinx/reference_lua/msgpack.rst

     Convert a MsgPack string to a Lua object.

-    :param string: a string formatted as YAML.
+    :param string: a string formatted as MsgPack.
     :return: the original contents formatted as a Lua table.
     :rtype: table